-The efforts of multiple levels of government to protect water quality by regulating end-ofpipe point discharges from outfalls have been generally successful.
+The efforts of multiple levels of government to protect water quality by regulating end-of-pipe point discharges from outfalls have been generally successful.
+With this in mind, it is recognized that there are still point source discharges occuring at some locations in the Basin.
 Industrial and municipal wastewater facilities must have approval to establish, use, and operate facilities and there are site-specific effluent limits and monitoring and reporting requirements for operation.
-Such end-of-pipe controls are part of addressing nutrient enrichment related issues.
+Such end-of-pipe controls are part of addressing nutrient enrichment-related issues.
 High density confined animal feeding operations can generate large amounts of animal waste and excess nutrients if not properly managed.
 Discharges from some concentrated animal feeding operations (CAFOs) are treated as point sources under Canadian and U.S. regulatory programs.

-Opportunities exist, particularly along Lake Ontario's western shore, to further optimize the performance of wastewater treatment plants, and to reduce the volume and frequency of bypasses and overflows.
+Opportunities exist, particularly along

+Lake Ontario's western shore, to further optimize the performance of wastewater treatment plants, and to reduce the volume and frequency of bypasses and overflows.
+Optimization techniques would improve the management of phosphorus levels in continuous effluent discharges.
 During heavy storm events or snowmelt, the volume of runoff, domestic sewage, and industrial wastewater can go above the capacity of combined sewer systems resulting in combined sewer overflows.
 When this occurs, untreated or minimally treated stormwater and wastewater discharge directly to nearby streams, rivers, and lakes with potential negative impacts to water quality.